Vaux-le-Moncelot: Land use

-The IGN also provides an online tool to compare the evolution over time of land use in the municipality (or in territories at different scales).
+The IGN also provides an online tool to compare the evolution of land use over time in the municipality (or in territories at different scales).
 Several eras are accessible as aerial maps or photos: the Cassini map (18th century), the map of Staff (1820-1866) and the current period (1950 to present).

 Politics and administration

 Administrative and electoral attachments

 The town is part of the district of Vesoul in the department of Haute-Saône, in the Bourgogne-Franche-Comté region.
 For the election of deputies, it depends on the first constituency of Haute-Saône.